Advice and guidance for healthcare practitioners on the health needs of migrant patients.

 COVID-19 guidance for providers of accommodation for asylum seekers

-Public Health England (PHE) has produced COVID-19 guidance for providers of accommodation for asylum seekers.
+The UK Health Security Agency (UKHSA) has produced guidance on COVID-19 in accommodation for asylum seekers.
 It is aimed at all staff involved in providing support to asylum seekers in all accommodation settings.